gjm826f8/NUS-IT5007-Project/finalFullProject/README.md

  - Map-Based Search: Visit Map-Based Search Service
  - Login: click to login as agent or tenant

+**Header**:
+ - a warm welcome and state intention of the website which is a property rental platform

 **Search**:

  - by Address